 What are the key elements of on-page SEO and how you can increase your position on Google?

 Title tags, description tags and keyword tags play a strong role.
-Writing great and long (2000 words) posts could be considering copywriting, but if you consider repeating a certain keyword, breaking the paragraphs, adding images and URLs, then it is also on-page SEO.
+Writing great and long (at least 2000 words) posts could be considering copywriting, but if you consider repeating a certain keyword, breaking the paragraphs, adding images and URLs, then it is also on-page SEO.

 Key elements like title tag and description tag also play a role with improving the click-through rate on Google’s search engine results page.
 That’s right!
 You can choose your call to action right there on the results page!
 This is your chance to grab clicks even if you are in the fifth or sixth position.
 Don’t get me wrong, it depends a lot on other circumstances (competition, timing, topic) but it can make a difference.

 On-page SEO is easy to understand but hard to execute

 In order to lose weight, you need to exercise 3-5 times per week, switch to a plant-based diet, and significantly drop the calory intake through beverages like soft drinks.
 That right there would be very easy to understand, but if you are overweight, it would be very hard to execute.
 Just the habits that you already have would make it hard to make the switch.

 So, learning new on-page SEO habits and sticking to them would be hard.
 Especially for someone who hasn’t paid any attention to them in the past.
 First, you have to know all of them, and then you have to constantly repeat them every day.
 Or at least every time you post content, but not as rare as once per month…